 We come to God with our specific requests, and we have God’s promise that our prayers are not in vain, even if we do not receive specifically what we asked for (Matthew 6:6; Romans 8:26-27).
 He has promised that when we ask for things that are in accordance with His will, He will give us what we ask for (1 John 5:14-15).
 Sometimes He delays His answers according to His wisdom and for our benefit.
 In these situations, we are to be diligent and persistent in prayer (Matthew 7:7; Luke 18:1-8).
 Prayer should not be seen as our means of getting God to do our will on earth, but rather as a means of getting God’s will done on earth.
-Godís wisdom far exceeds our own.
+God’s wisdom far exceeds our own.

-For situations in which we do not know God's will specifically, prayer is a means of discerning His will.
+Prayers un-prayed will be prayers unanswered.
 If the Syrian woman with the demon-influenced daughter had not prayed to Christ, her daughter would not have been made whole (Mark 7:26–30).
 If the blind man outside Jericho had not called out to Christ, he would have remained blind (Luke 18:35–43).
 God has said that we often go without because we do not ask (James 4:2).
 In one sense, prayer is like sharing the gospel with people.
 We do not know who will respond to the message of the gospel until we share it.
 In the same way, we will never see the results of answered prayer unless we pray.

-A lack of prayer demonstrates a lack of faith and a lack of trust in Godís Word.
+A lack of prayer demonstrates a lack of faith and a lack of trust in God’s Word.
 We pray to demonstrate our faith in God, that He will do as He has promised in His Word and bless our lives abundantly more than we could ask or hope for (Ephesians 3:20).
 Prayer is our primary means of seeing God work in others' lives.
-Because it is our means of ďplugging intoĒ God’s power, it is our means of defeating Satan and his army that we are powerless to overcome by ourselves.
+Because it is our means of “plugging into” God’s power, it is our means of defeating Satan and his army that we are powerless to overcome by ourselves.
 Therefore, may God find us often before His throne, for we have a high priest in heaven who can identify with all that we go through (Hebrews 4:15-16).
 We have His promise that the fervent prayer of a righteous man accomplishes much (James 5:16-18).
 May God glorify His name in our lives as we believe in Him enough to come to Him often in prayer.